ttaubert/octoblog/source/_posts/2015-10-27-full-handshakes-in-tls-13-with-a-single-round-trip.markdown

 ---
 layout: post
-title: "Faster Handshakes with TLS v1.3"
+title: "Faster Handshakes with TLS 1.3"
 date: 2015-10-28 18:00:00 +0100
 ---

-TODO: is `EncryptedExtensions` optional?
-TODO: resumption is now PSK with tickets?

-> *Up to this writing, TLS 1.3 (draft-10) has not been finalized and the
+> *Up to this writing, TLS v1.3 (draft-10) has not been finalized and the
-> proposal presented here might change, as it already did multiples times since
+> proposals presented here might change, as they already did multiple times
-> first versions.*
+> since first versions.
+I will do my best to update this post timely.*

 *TLS must be [fast](https://istlsfastyet.com/).* Adoption will greatly benefit from speeding up the initial handshake that authenticates and secures the